mdbenito/paperwhy/content/post/goodfellow_maxout_2013.md

-**tl;dr:** this paper introduced an activation function for deep convolutional networks which specifically benefits from regularization with dropout {{< cite hinton_improving_2012 >}} and still has a universal approximation property for continuous functions.
+**tl;dr:** this paper introduced an activation function for deep convolutional networks which specifically benefits from regularization with dropout[^1] and still has a universal approximation property for continuous functions.
 It is hypothesized that, analogously to ReLUs, the locally linear character of these units makes the averaging of the dropout ensemble more accurate than with fully non-linear units.
 Although sparsity of representation is lost wrt.
 ReLUs, backpropagation of errors is improved by not clamping to 0, resulting in significant performance gains.

 Recall the intuition behind dropout: for each training batch, it masks out around 50% of the units, thus training a different model / network